EnactProtocol/encat-spec-and-tools/README.md

    - Provide defaults only when absolutely necessary and safe to do so
    - Consider offering multiple resolution strategies for variables (e.g., from registry, local env, etc.)
    - Validate all required variables before starting execution

+5. **Documentation**
+   - Provide clear descriptions for capabilities, inputs, and outputs
+   - Include examples where appropriate
+   - Document any special requirements or considerations

 ## License